homeworkc/lazycast/README.md

 lazycast is a simple wifi display receiver.
 It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** also work on other Linux platforms and Miracast sources.
 (For other Linux systems, skip the preparation section.
 For video playback from Android sources, modify the ``player_select`` option in ``d2.py``.)
 For Windows 10 systems, the Miracast over Infrastructure (**MICE**) feature is also supported, which may provide better user experiences.
 In general, lazycast does not require re-compilation of wpa_supplicant to support various p2p functionalities, and should work on an "out of the box" Raspberry Pi.

 # OS
-Select "**Raspberry Pi OS (Legacy, 32-bit)** (A port of Debian Bullseye with security updates and desktop environment" when flashing the SD card.
+Select "**Raspberry Pi OS (Legacy, 32-bit)** A port of Debian Bullseye with security updates and desktop environment" when flashing the SD card.
 Debian Bookworm seems to cause some issues.

-On a fresh installed OS, install ``cmake``:
+On a fresh OS, install ``cmake``:
 ```
 sudo apt install cmake
 ```